 1896 Jan 1 Boundaries of Kings County and City of Brooklyn become coterminous.

-1898 The mistake of ’98 – the City of Brooklyn votes to become a borough of the City of New York.
+1898 The mistake of ’98 – the City of Brooklyn becomes a borough of the City of New York.

 1899 The Brooklyn Rapid Transit Co (BRT) which also operates the Brooklyn Union Elevated RR Co., which owned the elevated rail line at Franklin Ave & Fulton Street, where the Brighton line originated, as well as an elevated link over the Brooklyn Bridge to Park Row, buys the Brooklyn Flatbush & Coney Island RR and begins electrifying rails, eliminating steam locomotives.
 The line becomes so popular, the frequent trains passing along the surface line from Prospect Park to Brighton start to impede the flow of traffic and increase pedestrian accidents.